chart21/mkdocs-hpmpc/docs/protocols.md

 ### Init Protocols

 Init protocols only describe the communication pattern of the actual protocol.
 They require the same function signatures as the actual protocols.
-For instance the earlier defined Share might have an init protocol that looks like this:
+For instance, the earlier defined Share might have an init protocol that looks like this:
 ```cpp
 template <typename Datatype>
 class ProtocolXYZ_Init{